ijzer/cwbot-ndy/doc/readme.txt

 	permission * matches any permission, so any user with one permission may use such a module.
 - The module's clan-only status is set to False.
-This setting works the same way as permission: any users who do not have a matching clan_id will not be able to interact with this module.
+This setting works the same way as permission: any users who are not in the clan (or have a whitelist) cannot interact with this module.

 Some modules have other settings: for example, the HookahKmailModule has the save_last and message_channel settings.
 These settings vary by module,